-'Brown cold damage' (see p 24) definitely appears to be correlated with age of fruit (after picking) and this, coupled with low temperature storage for long periods, appears to aggravate the problem.
-For example, fruit placed at ambient temperature on arrival in Europe (22 days after packing) showed no symptoms.
+'Brown cold damage' definitely appears to be correlated with age of fruit (after picking) and this, coupled with low temperature storage for long periods, appears to aggravate the problem.
+For example, fruit placed at ambient temperature on arrival in Europe (22 days) showed no symptoms.
 However, after a further 10 days of cold storage, the symptoms clearly developed after holding the fruit for two days at ambient temperature.
 Once again, this malady appears to be time x temperature related.
-Desiccation may however, also plays a role (Milne, 1994).
+Desiccation may, however, also play a role (Milne, 1994).